-Official Entry Information to the regional tournament director at the host institution and the NCAA championship manager by Wednesday, March 27 (noon Eastern time).

-2. Official Entry Information to the national tournament director at the host institution and the NCAA championship manager by Wednesday, April 10 (noon Eastern time).
+- Official Entry Information to the regional tournament director at the host institution and the NCAA championship manager by Wednesday, March 26 (noon Eastern time). - 2.
+Official Entry Information to the national tournament director at the host institution and the NCAA championship manager by Wednesday, April 9 (noon Eastern time).

 Teams will be allowed to make modifications to the roster (15 gymnasts) between each day of competition in the postseason.
-Any changes to the 15-student-athlete roster must be made before 10 p.m.
-Eastern time the day before competition.
+Rules Mod Update: Any changes to the 15 student-athlete designated competitors may be made up until one hour prior to open stretch warm-ups of the competition.
 All changes should be made in writing to the meet director, NCAA committee chair, and NCAA championships manager.
 For both regionals and national championships, if an institution declines an invitation to participate, the NCAA championship manager at the NCAA national office must be notified in writing immediately.